 Our First git commit

-The most basic way to work with git is to make a clone of a repository, make changes on the default branch, usually called master, then git commit, followed by git push.
+is to make a clone of a repository, make changes on the default branch, usually called master

 While it's not best practice to do this most of the time, it's a little less complicated than a fully-baked branch-based development workflow.
 So we'll take it easy with this first batch of changes, so we can get acquainted with git.

 First, we need to ask git what has changed.
-We do this using git status:
+We do this using git status

 (random_quote) $ git status